hunterwellis/Chessbot/README.md

 # Chessbot
-A simple chess bot writtent in C++ with a Qt GUI.
+A simple chess bot written in C++ with a Qt GUI.

 ![board](./assets/qtboard.png)